I uploaded a labeled schematic of the TO-6/TO-6A, click Here to download it.

 Build Log Comments:

-Copyright © 2018 Hallman Labs, All rights reserved.
-No material written on this site may be replicated/copied/quoted/etc. without written permission from the site owner and owner of Hallman Labs.
+Copyright © 2019 Hallman Labs™, All rights reserved.
+No material written or photographed on this site may be replicated/copied/quoted/etc. without written permission from the site author/owner of Hallman Labs.